 In addition to the compensation arrangements with directors and executive officers described elsewhere in this proxy statement, since January 1, 2017, we have engaged in the following transactions with our directors, executive officers and holders of more than 5% of our voting securities, and affiliates of our directors, executive officers and holders of more than 5% of our voting securities.
-We believe that all of these transactions were on terms as favorable as could have been obtained from unrelated third parties.
+These transactions were approved in accordance with our Related Person Transaction Policy, and we believe that all of these transactions were on terms as favorable as could have been obtained from unrelated third parties.